Phyks/huginn-vagrant/README.md

 A working VirtualBox installation is a prerequisite, as well as Vagrant (from vagrantup.com).

+# Testing

+This repository is pulled to my server and test-compiled each day, so I hope I will catch any problems due to up-stream changes in the Huginn project itself.
+Email burns dot sj at gmail dot com if I missed anything or if you find any other problems.

+# Guided Installation

 If you know the settings you will use for your Huginn installation (such as SMTP host, MySQL settings, etc) you can: